MCPS Strategic Plan FY 2022-2025

 Implement culturally responsive family engagement that promotes two-way communication and empowers families to be partners with MCPS

-• Train schools on the Antiracist and Culturally Responsive Family Engagement module for School Improvement.
+• Continue to train schools on the Antiracist and Culturally Responsive Family Engagement module for School Improvement.

-• Implement school-specific and cluster-specific parent workshops based on needs assessments with communities.
+• Deliver parent workshops based on the specific needs of school communities.

-• Develop a tool to help schools monitor adoption and usage of ParentVUE.
+• Implement a tool to help schools make informed decisions around the adoption and usage of ParentVUE.

 Metrics of Success